Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Introduction

 The actuation frequency of SJAs is a crucial control parameter for effective flow control, as it dictates the formation of flow structures that serve as the physical mechanisms driving mixing and momentum transfer.
 However, SJAs must operate near their resonant frequency to maximize momentum flux.
 Burst modulation, achieved by intermittently activating an SJA at its resonant frequency, enables the targeting of global instabilities associated with significantly lower frequencies.
-Burst modulation has proven to be an effective technique in flow control, as demonstrated by various experimental studies~\cite{Glezer2005,Feero2015,Feero2017a,Feero2017b,Rice2018,Rice2021,Yang2022,Kim2022,Xu2023,Machado2023}.
+Burst modulation has proven to be an effective technique in flow control, as demonstrated by various experimental studies~\cite{Glezer2005,Feero2015,Feero2017a,Feero2017b,Rice2018,Rice2021,Yang2022,Kim2022,Xu2023,Machado2024}.
 Additionally, this technique has the benefit of reduced power consumption, due to the SJA only being powered for a fraction of the signal's period.
-A burst modulated waveform consists of a constant carrier frequency, $f_c$, based on the SJAs requirements, and a modulation frequency, $f_m$, chosen to target fundamental frequencies of the flow.
-The modulation frequency is nondimensionalized similarly to the Strouhal number, as $F^+=f_mc/U_\infty$, where $c$ is the chord length, and $U_\infty$ is the freestream velocity.
-Experimental investigations have focused on two distinct frequency regimes: a) low-frequency actuation at $F^+\approx\mathcal{O}(1)$, and b) high-frequency actuation at $F^+\approx\mathcal{O}(10)$.
-Low-frequency actuation targets the natural shedding frequency in the wake of the airfoil, $\mathrm{St_w}\approx\mathcal{O}(1)$, leading to a coupling between the SJA-induced flow structures in the shear layer and the vortex shedding in the wake~\cite{Glezer2005}.
-When driven at low frequencies, SJAs induce large-scale spanwise vortices, enhancing fluid entrainment from the freestream.
-This process energizes the separated shear layer and facilitates flow reattachment~\cite{Greenblatt2000,Amitay2002,Glezer2005,Salunkhe2016,Feero2017b,Kim2022,Yang2022,Xu2023}.
-At higher frequencies, the actuation decouples from the wake instability, resulting in a steadier flow with a narrower wake~\cite{Wu1998, Feero2015,Machado2023}, and lower measured drag coefficients~\cite{Amitay2001,Amitay2002, Glezer2005,Feero2017b,Xu2023}.
-Further improvements in control were achieved by fine-tuning the actuation frequency to exploit the shear layer instability, $\mathrm{St_{sl}}\approx\mathcal{O}(10)$~\cite{Tang2014,Feero2015,Feero2017b,Yang2022,Xu2023}.
+The modulation frequency, $f_m$, is nondimensionalized similarly to the Strouhal number, as $F^+=f_mc/U_\infty$, where $c$ is the chord length and $U_\infty$ is the freestream velocity.
+Prior experimental investigations have focused on two distinct frequency regimes: a) low-frequency actuation at $F^+\approx\mathcal{O}(1)$, and b) high-frequency actuation at $F^+\approx\mathcal{O}(10)$.
+Low-frequency actuation, which targets the natural shedding frequency in the wake of the airfoil ($\mathrm{St_w}\approx\mathcal{O}(1)$), has been extensively studied for its ability to induce large-scale spanwise vortices and enhance fluid entrainment from the freestream.
+This process energizes the separated shear layer and facilitates flow reattachment, leading to a significant increase in lift~\cite{Greenblatt2000,Amitay2002,Glezer2005,Salunkhe2016,Feero2017b,Kim2022,Yang2022,Xu2023}.
+However, despite its well-documented benefits for lift enhancement, studies suggest that high-frequency actuation offers superior drag reduction~\cite{Amitay2001,Amitay2002, Glezer2005,Feero2017b,Xu2023} and steadier aerodynamic forces~\cite{Wu1998, Feero2015,Machado2024} over low-frequency actuation.